 We report on our direct emissions, which include our gas and fuel oil consumption, vehicle fuel and refrigerants (Scope 1) and indirect emissions from purchased electricity (Scope 2).

-It’s no secret that lighting is an integral part of TV production so finding ways to improve efficiency and reduce energy use and it’s environmental impact is important.
+It’s no secret that lighting is an integral part of TV production, so finding ways to improve efficiency and reduce energy use and it’s environmental impact is important.
 We’ve upgraded to LED lighting, which can be up to 90% more efficient than incandescent or halogen lighting, across our studio spaces at The London Studios and key office sites.
+We’ve also upgraded and expanded our Emmerdale studios in Yorkshire and installed LED lighting throughout.
 We also measure our waste and water consumption, and have a number of initiatives in place to reduce, reuse or recycle.

 We recognise that we are in a strong position to influence the ‘lens to screen’ journey when it comes to our value chain.